 Book Your Appointment Online:

-Progress to Section 2: ‘Submit at the Centre’, (3) Make an appointment and select the ‘click here’ link to book.
+Progress to Section 2: ‘Submit at the Centre’, (3) Make an appointment and select the ‘click here’ link to confirm your booking.

 Appointments are available up to two months from your log on date.
 Choose your preferred date and book it!
 You can book individually or as a party travelling together.